Neodymium magnet: Political and geopolitical context

 The global supply chain for neodymium–iron–boron (NdFeB) magnets has deep geopolitical implications.
 As China maintains a dominant position—accounting for over 85% of global production—other countries view this control as a strategic vulnerability, especially for industries such as defense, electric vehicles, and renewable energy.

 In August 2025, U.S. President Donald Trump publicly warned that the United States would impose up to 200% tariffs on Chinese goods if Beijing restricted shipments of rare-earth magnets to the U.S., a move seen as leverage in broader trade negotiations.
+Before the end of 2025, the Pentagon awarded a $620 million conditional loan to neodymium magnet producer Vulcan Elements as part of a joint agreement with ReElement Technologies to increase their combined capacity to produce neodymium–iron–boron magnets, largely for use by the U.S. military.

 China, for its part, has moved to tighten control over exports of rare-earth magnets and related materials.
 Since April 2025, exporters must obtain a special license to ship certain rare-earth elements like dysprosium and terbium, as well as magnets, with export volumes dropping by around 74% in May compared to the previous year.
 This licensing mechanism is intended to serve as a flexible tool for exerting geopolitical leverage without triggering trade law violations.